Main Asana Instructors

 Divakar Mark Raetzen; BA LLB LLM; YTT 500

 Divakar has been practicing classical Ashtanga Yoga since 1976.
-He has served as President of the Dharma Sara Satsang Society from the early 1980s thru to 2015 and is one of the founding member of the Salt Spring Centre of Yoga.
-Divakar has certification for Yoga Teacher Training 200 and 500 from Mount Madonna Center and is a long time teacher of pranayama, meditation and yoga philosophy at the SSCY Yoga Retreats and annual Yoga Teacher Training.
+He has served as President of Dharma Sara Satsang Society from the early 1980s thru to 2015 and is one of the founding members of the Salt Spring Centre of Yoga.
+Divakar is a long time teacher of pranayama, meditation and yoga philosophy at the SSCY Yoga Retreats, annual Yoga Teacher Training, for SSCY staff and karma yogis and with the Vancouver satsang.
+He was an original member of the SSCY YTT 200 program and continues to serve on the Committee and Faculty.
+Divakar has mediation skills and a sense of humour that he brings to his roles and duties.
+He has been a mentor for many students and karma yogis.

 Pamela Chandra Rose; B.A.; PDP (education); M.Ed.; YTT 500